Cupolas of Capitalism

 1911-12, East and West sides extended / ? architect.

 Front view of the New Jersey State Capitol Building.
-Courtesy of Pat & Debbi Furrie, taken in June of 2003.
+Courtesy of Pat and Debbi Furrie, taken in June of 2003.

 Late Georgian / very early Federal style original capitol building

 encased by much later Italianate and Beaux Arts style remodelings.
 Central circular drum tower capped with a gold gilded dome and cupola.
 145 feet tall.
-More info offsite with this official virtual tour, and this official illustrated building history.
+More info offsite with this official virtual tour and illustrated building history (also in an alternate summary form or as an an Acrobat file in an expanded form).
 An excellent photo album is available from Edward Crim's website.

 New Mexico Santa Fe

-1949-53, massive remodel transforms original Beaux Arts building into one with a decidedly Southwestern appearance (a Spanish - Pueblo - Art Deco / style of sorts).
+1949-53, massive remodel transforms original Beaux Arts styled Old State Capitol into one with a decidedly Southwestern appearance (a Spanish - Pueblo / Art Deco style of sorts).
 One source claims the original dome and cupola were removed at this time.
 Another states that the dome was simply enclosed within the volume of the third floor.
-Photos do suggest that at least a portion of the dome and its drum may exist behind the remodeled building's new tower entrance.
+Photos do suggest that at least a portion of the dome and its drum may exist inside a boxed in rooftop penthouse at the heart of the complex.

-1992, New Capitol renovations / Fanning, Bard, & Tatum Architects
+1992, renovations to the New State Capitol / Fanning, Bard, & Tatum Architects.

 Early 20th century view of the old New Mexico State Capitol Building.
 Courtesy of Mark Shelton.